So what is a Class C RV business about? Time to deep dive!

 On more upscale Class C campers, this cabover area will often be used as an entertainment center, with TV, stereo, and accompanying electronics.

-You will find exterior storage on a Class C motorhome, ranging from a couple of small compartments on short rigs to abundant capacity on longer rigs.
+You will find exterior storage on a Class C motorhome.
+It will range from a couple of small compartments on short rigs to abundant capacity on longer rigs.

-These exterior storage compartments are accessed by doors that typically swing up (and latch open), granting you access.
+These exterior storage compartments are accessed by doors that typically swing up, granting access.

 A generator is normally standard equipment (or at least an option) on a Class C camper.

 This creates 120-volt electricity to power the air conditioner or any other 120-volt only appliance.